 distribution for each class of interest WAY-2C insures the fastest,

-most robust and most general maximum likelihood identification possible.
+most robust and most general maximum likelihood identification.

 Do single-chip camera color filter arrays cause problems?

 We've never seen any.
-WAY-2C's mission is color-based recognition,
+WAY-2C's mission is color-based identification,

 not color measurement.
-Recognition is based on comparison of
+Identification is based on comparison of

 complete test and reference color frequency distributions